goswinr/ResizeArray/README.md

 With nicer IndexOutOfRangeExceptions that include the bad index and the actual size.

 - **All** Tests from the from `FSharp.Core`'s `Array` module ported and adapted to run in both javascript and dotnet.

+See also https://github.com/goswinr/ArrayT/ for a similar library for `array<'T>`.

 ### Usage
 Just open the namespace